 Competitors are asked to assist another competitor that is in distress.
 The assisting competitor will be credited for time lost.
 All competitors are required to carry a mobile phone.
 In the event of getting lost or injured, where there is no assistance on hand, use your phone to contact race HQ where you will receive advice on what to do.
 If you are in a life threatening emergency dial 999.

 If you are lost (and all attempts to confirm your whereabouts have failed) and you have no mobile phone reception, head downhill, following a track, stream or road until you have phone reception or obtain outside assistance.
 Inform race HQ as soon as possible.

-Race HQ will attempt to monitor all competitors’ whereabouts by regular contact with checkpoints on the course.
+Race HQ will attempt to monitor all competitors’ whereabouts by GPS tracking and regular contact with checkpoints on the course.
 Missing competitors will be searched for, so to avoid unnecessary work for emergency services, please contact race HQ as soon as you have realised that you have made a big navigation error that will result in you falling behind on schedule.

 Please give all marshals the respect that they deserve.
 They are all volunteers and without them the race could not go ahead.
 Marshals will have been issued instructions on what to do in certain events.
 Please adhere to their requests at all times.
 Please get in touch if you wish to volunteer in 2018.

 There will be prizes for the first 3 male and first 3 female finishers of both the long and short courses.

 This is a navigational event and all competitors must be experienced at navigating in the mountains using a map and compass, in darkness and bad weather.
 Competitors may use GPS devices for navigation but must still carry a map and compass (and know how to use them!).